solo-io/supergloo/docs/content/guides/multicluster_communication.md

 {{< /tab >}}
 {{< /tabs >}}

+{{% notice warning %}}
+You may need to restart your workloads to ensure that they pick up the newly-distributed certs.
+Istio currently does not have support for workloads detecting a change in root cert and re-issuing an SDS request.
+{{% /notice %}}

 Once you apply this resource to the `management-plane-context` cluster, you should occasionally see traffic being routed to the reviews-v3 service, which will produce red-colored stars on the product page.

 To go into slightly more detail here: The above TrafficPolicy says that: